 The overall property tax impact in a calendar year is affected by four main factors: assessment Impacts; Education tax rates, municipal levy requirement and tax policy decisions.
-During the review and approval of the 2019 Tax Supported Operating Budget, the impacts of re-assessment, estimated Provincial Education tax rates and the levy requirements for 2019 were factored into the estimated tax impacts on the average assessed properties in the major tax classes.
-The Education tax rates were not final at that time and the impacts of tax policy decisions, as outlined in this report, were not established (although all tax policy decisions made in 2018 applicable for 2019, were utilized for the analysis of tax impacts).
+During the review and approval of the 2020 Tax Supported Operating Budget, the impacts of re-assessment, final Provincial Education tax rates and the levy requirements for 2020 were factored into the estimated tax impacts on the average assessed properties in the major tax classes.
+The Education tax rates were final at that time, however, the impacts of tax policy decisions, as outlined in this report, were not established (although all tax policy decisions made in 2019 applicable for 2020, were utilized for the analysis of tax impacts).
+As well, additional changes to the year end assessment roll were not incorporated into the budgeted tax rate calculation.

-Subsequent to the analysis provided within the 2019 Draft Operating Budget, all Education tax rates were approved by the Province at a slightly lower rate than the estimates used in the budget, for all classes - this will have a favourable impact on the overall tax impact of all tax classes.
-Like 2018, where the Province enacted limited tax legislative changes, there are limited changes from the year over year impacts on the various property classes reflected within the 2019 Tax Supported Operating Budget document.
+Like both 2018 and 2019, where the Province enacted limited tax legislative changes, there are minor changes from the year over year impacts on the various property classes reflected within the 2020 Tax Supported Operating Budget document.